Army of the Two Sicilies: Economic treatment

-The economic treatment of the troop, on the other hand, was mainly based on a daily "prest", varying according to the bodies, and on "monthly checks" for "clothing" and "maintenance": these checks, however, were not paid directly to the military, but only to the Boards of Directors of the regiments to which they belonged, who managed the clothing and maintenance on behalf of each military.
+The economic treatment of the troop, on the other hand, was mainly based on a "daily pay"; varying according to the bodies, and on "monthly checks" for "clothing" and "maintenance": these checks, however, were not paid directly to the military, but only to the Boards of Directors of the regiments to which they belonged, who managed the clothing and maintenance on behalf of each military.
 Soldiers employed in armed services received a "mobile column diary", varying according to the rank and use of the department to which they belong.
-The military with at least 10 years of service was also entitled to a seniority allowance, which consisted of a gradual increase in the "daily prest" directly proportional to the period spent under arms.
-The "daily prest" of the troop ranged from the 10 grains of the simple line infantry soldier to the 54 grain of the battalion helper.
+The military with at least 10 years of service was also entitled to a seniority allowance, which consisted of a gradual increase in the "daily pay" directly proportional to the period spent under arms.
+The "daily pay" of the troop ranged from the 10 grains of the simple line infantry soldier to the 54 grain of the battalion helper.
 The monthly dress allowance corresponded to 80 grains, the maintenance allowance to 40 grains.
-The seniority allowance consisted of an increase in the "daily prest" of 1 grain for the military with at least 10 years of service and three grains for those over 25 years of age (veterans' medal).
-On the basis of the conversion from Bourbon duchies into Italian lire of 1862 (1 duchy = 4.25 lire) it is obtained that the "prest" of bourbon soldiers was in line with that of the Sabaudi soldiers, but already the non-commissioned officers of the Real Army received a much better pay than Sardinian non-commissioned officers (about 20%.
+The seniority allowance consisted of an increase in the "daily pay" of 1 grain for the military with at least 10 years of service and three grains for those over 25 years of age (veterans' medal).
+On the basis of the conversion from Two Sicilies ducats into Italian lira of 1862 (1 duchy = 4.25 lire) it is obtained that the "pay" of Bourbon soldiers was in line with that of the Sardinian soldiers, but already the non-commissioned officers of the Royal Army received a much better pay than Sardinian non-commissioned officers (about 20%.
 It should also be noted that the cost of living in the Two Sicilies was quite low and that the value of the Neapolitan currency was higher than the Piedmontese currency.
-To get an idea of the size of the salaries of neapolitan soldiers it is possible to compare their daily pay to that of the workers of the time: the workers of Campania received on average a daily wage of about 40/50 grain (those of the poorest provinces about half), the metalworkers 75 grains per day and the foremen about 85 grains per day.
+To get an idea of the size of the salaries of Neapolitan soldiers it is possible to compare their daily pay to that of the workers of the time: the workers of Campania received on average a daily wage of about 40/50 grain (those of the poorest provinces about half), the metalworkers 75 grains per day and the foremen about 85 grains per day.
 The prices were also quite stable and low: a pizza cost on average 2 grains, 0.75 L of wine 2 grains, 1 kg of bread 6 grains, 1 kg of pasta 8 grains, 1 kg of beef 16 grain and 1 kg of cheese 32 grains.
 The average rent for a worker's dwelling was about 12 ducats per year.